 But wait a minute!
 Wasn’t Sarbanes-Oxley (SOX) supposed to put an end to all that?
 Aren’t public companies, financial or otherwise, supposed to have an accounting internal control system in place as well as checks and balances to prevent unrealistic, overly optimistic projections and reporting?
 Obviously, though well-intentioned, SOX has not been as effective as it should be in preventing fraud, abuse, and intentional ignorance.
 It apparently also has not been successful at encouraging organizations to implement effective financial internal control systems and improve corporate governance.

-Transparency and due diligence are two positive results of a proper internal control system, which is required by SOX.
+Transparency and due diligence are two positive results of a proper internal control system, which is required by the Sarbanes-Oxley Act.
 SOX corporate governance deals with requirements that are simple and straightforward (i.e., an independent auditor), the internal system mentioned in sections 302 and 404 seems to be little understood, and the cause of most of the confusion surrounding SOX.
 Yet, it is this provision of Sarbanes-Oxley which could have done the most to prevent the crises.

 A proper internal control system would have required that information provided by loan applicants be verified as accurate, and established that applicants had the means to repay the loan.
 An internal control system would have ensured the due diligence and transparency by investment banks and institutions buying these mortgages bundled into investment securities, which obviously didn’t happen.
 It would have required that those selling default swaps understand what they were insuring and that they have the means to back them up.
+Although that is the common method, but when a person opts for bad credit loans monthly payments, they void all the pressure of giving something as collateral, making their life less stressful.
+A person can always choose a multi-billion dollar financial firm but if bad credit is what they are worried about and if they want a quick loan then choosing an online verified company with approved lenders is the best way to go.

 Not only are meaningful financial control systems apparently being ignored or misunderstood by those running many publicly traded companies, they are apparently ignored or misunderstood by auditors as well.
 Many of these companies, especially banks, had to have undergone several audits since Sarbanes-Oxley took effect.
 Can regulations like SOX be effective if auditing systems to ensure compliance aren’t effective?

 How well are internal control systems functioning in your business?
 We frequently point out that having an internal control system, whether for finance and accounting or for production, is not just about doing the minimum in order to comply with regulations like Sarbanes-Oxley or standards like ISO 9001.
-The goal of an internal control system is to improve an organization’s overall effectiveness and efficiency in order to achieve objectives across the organization; in finance, sales, design, manufacturing, and elsewhere in the organization.
+The goal of an internal control system is to improve an organization’s overall effectiveness and efficiency in order to achieve shareholder objectives across the organization; in finance, sales, design, manufacturing, and elsewhere in the organization.

 Our products will give you a head start by providing procedures based on industry best practices, and they come in an easy to edit Microsoft Word format.
-To learn more about Bizmanualz Accounting Procedures check out the Accounting Policies and Procedures Manual or download a free sample accounting procedure right now.
+To learn more about Bizmanualz Accounting Procedures check out the Accounting Policies and Procedures Manual or download a free sample accounting procedures right now.